suit-wg/suit-report/draft-ietf-suit-report.md

 suit-report-records is a list of 0 or more SUIT Records or system-property-claims.
 Because SUIT Records are only generated on failure, in simple cases this can be an empty list.
-SUIT_Records and suit-system-property-claims are merged into a single list because this reduces the overhead for a constrained node that generates this report.
+SUIT\_Records and suit-system-property-claims are merged into a single list because this reduces the overhead for a constrained node that generates this report.
 The use of a single append-only log allows report generators to use simple memory management.
-Because the system-property-claims are encoded as maps and SUIT_Records are encoded as lists, a recipient need only filter the CBOR Type-5 entries from suit-report-records to obtain all system-property-claims.
+Because the system-property-claims are encoded as maps and SUIT\_Records are encoded as lists, a recipient need only filter the CBOR Type-5 entries from suit-report-records to obtain all system-property-claims.

-System properties can be extracted from suit-report-records by filtering suit-report-records for maps.
-System Properties are a list of measured or asserted properties of the system that creates the SUIT_Report.
+System Properties can be extracted from suit-report-records by filtering suit-report-records for maps.
+System Properties are a list of measured or asserted properties of the system that creates the SUIT\_Report.
 These properties are scoped by component identifier.
 Because this list is expected to be constructed on the fly by a constrained node, component identifiers may appear more than once.
 A recipient may convert the result to a more conventional structure: